Classification of Clifford algebras: Classification

 Each of these properties depends only on the signature p − q modulo 8.
 The complete classification table is given below.
 The size of the matrices is determined by the requirement that Clp,q(R) have dimension 2p+q.

-It may be seen that of all matrix ring types mentioned, there is only one type shared between both complex and real algebras: the type M(2m,C).
+It may be seen that of all matrix ring types mentioned, there is only one type shared by complex and real algebras: the type M2m(C).
 For example, Cl2(C) and Cl3,0(R) are both determined to be M2(C).
 It is important to note that there is a difference in the classifying isomorphisms used.
 Since the Cl2(C) is algebra isomorphic via a C-linear map (which is necessarily R-linear), and Cl3,0(R) is algebra isomorphic via an R-linear map, Cl2(C) and Cl3,0(R) are R-algebra isomorphic.

 A table of this classification for p + q ≤ 8 follows.
 Here p + q runs vertically and p − q runs horizontally (e.g. the algebra Cl_{1,3}(R) ≅ M_{2}(H) is found in row 4, column −2).